• Skip to primary navigation

 • Fideo Noodles.
 Fideo noodles are thin Mexican noodles that are very similar to vermicelli noodles, though they are cut into much smaller pieces.
 You can use vermicelli noodles as a substitute, or other similar egg noodles, like angel hair pasta.

 • For Topping.
-Fresh chopped cilantro queso fresco, chili flakes, lime wedges, avocado slices, crema.
+Fresh chopped cilantro queso fresco, chili flakes, lime wedges for a squeeze of lime juice, avocado slices, crema.

 How to Make Sopa de Fideo - the Recipe Method